Screen Addiction; how a Gen Alpha Baby Is Into Screens All the Time?

 What I Still Need From You

 Behind my screen habits, I am still the same child who wants connection.
-I still want stories told by voices, not speakers.
-I still want known emotions, not paused ones.
-I need patience.
-I need boundaries.
-I need adults to slow down with me.
+I still long for stories spoken by real voices, not speakers.
+I still seek emotions that feel alive, not paused.
+Patience matters to me.
+Boundaries guide me.
+I need adults who slow their pace and walk with me.

 And I still am.